-- 1. Increase Investment in WMBE and DBE firms to ensure their increased access to opportunities - 2.
-Internal and external programs, structures and practices provide equitable opportunities for all
+- 13. Increase utilization of WMBE and DBE firms and eliminate disparity of access to opportunities - 14.
+Ensure that all internal and external programs, structures and practices provide equitable opportunities for all - 15.
+Advance regional workforce development in port-related industries to provide equitable access to quality careers